redsoftware-hq/autoInscribe/README.md

 $ bench --site yoursite.name install-app autoinscribe
 ```

-Post this, you can use autoinscribe on your Frappe site by searching for AutoInscribe settings then entering your credentials and adding "vision_private_key": <your_private_key> in your site_config.json.
+Post this, you can use autoinscribe on your Frappe site by searching for AutoInscribe settings and then entering your credentials there.

 ### Local development setup